-Whether you’re launching a new product or taking your small business to the next level, your product labels will need to have the correct measurement listed on the label.
-Consumer packaged goods are required to have one of two content measurements on labels: fluid ounces or net weight (often abbreviated as “fl. oz.” and “net wt.,” respectively).
+Whether you’re launching a new product or taking your small business to the next level, your product labels will need to have the volume or weight listed which means putting fluid ounces or net weight on the label (often abbreviated as “fl. oz.” and “net wt.,” respectively).
 In this article, we’ll explain the difference between fluid ounces and net weight, measurement unit systems, and how to get an accurate measurement for your product labels.

 The Difference Between Fluid Ounces and Net Weight

 Fluid ounces measures the volume of a liquid and net weight measures the mass of a solid.
 You may have heard of ‘gross weight’ but it shouldn’t be listed on product labels because it can be confusing and misleading to consumers.
 Gross weight combines the weight of the contents and container, whereas the net weight only measures the contents.
 An instance where gross weight would be used is for shipping purposes to calculate costs.